thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarm-rules.md

 ### Step 6.
 Configure the Advanced settings

-In this step, you can define how the alarm is **propagated** across different entities in the platform.
+In this step, you can define **alarm propagation** — how the alarm is distributed across other entities in the system.
-Propagation determines **who can see the alarm** and **at which hierarchy level** it becomes visible.
+Propagation determines **who can see the alarm** and at **which level of the entity hierarchy** it becomes visible.

-This is especially important in multi-level organizational structures, asset hierarchies, or tenant–customer environments.
+This is especially important for multi-level asset structures, customer hierarchies, enterprise environments, and MSP deployments.

-**Available propagation options:

 <hr>

+<b><font size="3">Available propagation options</font></b>

 <b><font size="3">Propagate alarm to related entities</font></b>

-When enabled, the alarm becomes visible to all entities that are related to the originator, regardless of the relation type.
+When enabled, the alarm becomes visible to **all entities related** to the originator, regardless of the relation type.

-**Useful when:**
+Useful when:
 - a **Device** is assigned to an **Asset**
 - an **Asset** is linked to a **Customer**
-- you want alarms to be accessible from all interconnected entities
+- you want alarms to be visible across interconnected entities

-This ensures that all relevant entities within the relation graph can view and process the alarm.
+This ensures that all entities within the relation graph—such as *Device → Office → Building* — can view and process the alarm.

+{% include images-gallery.html imageCollection="step-6-propagate-alarm-1" %}

 <hr>